-- Most dietary sources of vitamin D have very low vitamin D content.
+- Dietary sources of vitamin D have very low vitamin D content.
 Most of the food items rich in vitamin D are of animal origin.
-Most Indians are vegetarians.
 Commonly, a dietary source of vitamin D for vegetarians is milk, provided milk has been fortified with vitamin D. Milk is rarely fortified with vitamin D in India.
 The vitamin D content of unfortified milk is very low.

 - Changing food habits contribute to low dietary calcium and vitamin D intake.

 - Indian foods have a low calcium content.
 Most of Indians consume polished foods and pulses to whole seeds.

 - High prevalence of lactose intolerance in India is a major deterrent pertaining milk consumption, further lowering intake of calcium and vitamin D in these individuals.

 - High fibre diet containing phosphates and phytates which can deplete vitamin D stores and increase calcium requirement.

 - Phytate is the principal storage form of phosphorus in many plant tissues, especially the bran portion of grains and other seeds.
 Phytate is indigestible to humans.
 Phytates chelate micronutrients such as calcium and iron, and thus reduce intestinal absorption of these nutrients.